Britannia-class steamship: Acadia

 Acadia had a reputation for speed, but never actually won a speed record.
 She was also sold in 1849 to the North German Confederation Navy for conversion to a frigate, Ersherzog Johann.
 When that navy was dissolved, Ersherzog Johann was sold to W. A. Fritze and Company of Bremen, Germany's first oceangoing steamship venture.
 The former Acadia was converted back to an Atlantic liner and renamed Germania.
 In August 1853, she took the new line’s initial sailing, but required 24 days to reach New York because of boiler problems.
 Sailings were erratic until the fleet was chartered for trooping during the Crimean War.
 Germania was out of service after the war until she was sold to British shipowners.
 Her final deployment was as a troopship during the Indian Mutiny before she was scrapped in 1858.

 Caledonia

-Caledonia was sold to the Spanish Navy in 1850 and was lost outside Havana the next year.
+Launched on 13 May 1840, Caledonia departed Liverpool for Halifax on her maiden voyage on 19 September 1840.
+She was sold to the Spanish Navy in 1850, renamed Conde de Regla in july 1852, and was retired in 1861.

 Columbia

-Columbia was also known as a fast ship and held the Blue Riband for three years.
+Columbia was launched on 14 September 1840.
+She was also known as a fast ship and held the Blue Riband for three years.
 On 2 July 1843, she was wrecked on Devil's Limb Reef at Seal Island, Nova Scotia, without loss of life.

 Hibernia

+Hibernia was launched in 1842 and departed Liverpool on her maiden voyage on 19 April 1843 to Halifax.
 Hibernia took the first sailing to New York when Cunard added that city to the schedule in 1848.
-She was also sold to the Spanish Navy in 1850 and converted to the frigate Habanois.
-The former Cunarder was lost in 1868.
+She was also sold to the Spanish Navy in 1850 and converted to the transport ship Velasco.
+The former Cunarder was retired in 1868.